-Note: The above Neighborhood Revitalization Strategy Areas (NRSAs) sellsty the HUD chleria regarding areas designated as NRSAs.
-The criteria Include that the area must be comprised of at least 70 percent forminderate persons or in the upper quartile of the importance of the intensity of distress.
-These factors are inclinated above, in addition to these qualitative measuries of the intensity of distress, population was included in order to capture the magnitude of need in the area.
+Note: The above Neighborhood Revitalization Strategy Areas (NRSAs) selisty the HUD chleria regarding areas designated as NRSAs.
+The criteria though that the area must be comprised of at least 70 percent from the persons or in the upper quartile of the jurisdiction, is predominantly residential, and that are associated with socio-economic distress.
+These factors are indicated above, in addition to these qualitative measures of the intensity of distress, population was included in order to capture the magnitude of need in the area.